malin-nilsson/ICED-LandingPage/README.md

 # ICED - the cafe for iced coffee addicts.
-Simple, fun landing page built with HTML, SASS, Bootstrap and TypeScript.
+Simple, fun business website with HTML, SASS, Bootstrap and TypeScript.

 ## Table of contents